mrkent/open-government/README.md

 `prob_a` is a vector in which each component is the expected percentage of time someone is expected to reside in the corresponding state.
 As previously claimed, most time will be spent in states 1 and 2.
 This model also predicts a total of over 15% of the time we can expect to live in states 3 and 4, representing very unfavorable conditions.
 When giving the state 3 government the benefit of the doubt by swaping probabilies of changing for better or for worse, the bad times still approach 15%.

 As most of us have lived in periods mostly considered state 1 and 2 that value may be surprising.
 Generating 20 random walks using `randwalk.py` starting from state 1 and ending when reaching 0 or 20 iterations using `b` Markov matrix result in the following scenarios.
 In over half of these cases, someone with experience of 20 time steps won’t experience state 3 or 4.
+(20 steps was picked as average lifespan of a person is ~80, governmental change occurs on a scale of years, for example 4 - a single term of US presidency.)

 ```python
 >>> from randwalk import randwalk